General Academic Policies

 Note: Academic withdrawal deadlines do not correspond to tuition reduction deadlines.
 Tuition reduction policies are outlined in the section on University Costs.
 The financial obligation for withdrawing from the University is usually severe.

-Students may repeat a course once, unless otherwise specified, regardless of the grade received.
-Credit for the course will be given only once and all repeated courses must be taken at CLU.
+Students may repeat a course, unless otherwise specified, regardless of the grade received.
+Credit for the course will be given only once and all repeated courses must be taken at Cal Lutheran.
 In calculating the GPA, a grade of C- or below will be replaced by the higher grade.
 Otherwise, both grades will be factored into the GPA.
 In either case, both grades will remain on the transcript.
-CLU courses are subject to the repeat policy; courses not subject to the repeat policy include all independent studies, field studies, performance activities and selected topics courses.
-A course taken at CLU must be repeated at CLU in order for a grade below C- to be removed from the GPA.
+Cal Lutheran courses are subject to the repeat policy; courses not subject to the repeat policy include all independent studies, field studies, performance activities and selected topics courses.
+A course taken at Cal Lutheran must be repeated at Cal Lutheran in order for a grade of C- or below to be removed from the GPA.
 Repeated courses are not included in the residency requirement.

-CLU accepts transfer courses from regionally accredited institutions.
+Cal Lutheran accepts transfer courses from regionally accredited institutions.
 Students may transfer a maximum of 70 semester credits from a junior/community college.
-Credit is generally given for those courses deemed equivalent or substantially equivalent to CLU courses.
+Credit is generally given for those courses deemed equivalent or substantially equivalent to Cal Lutheran courses.
 Equivalency is normally determined based on information obtained from catalogs, course syllabi and other materials.
 However, baccalaureate level transfer courses may be used to fulfill elective credit.

 Students may petition to have work from non-regionally accredited institutions accepted.
 Course work will be evaluated on a case-by-case basis.
 The petition must include a course syllabus for each petitioned course.
-Credit will only be granted for course work deemed to be substantially equivalent to CLU courses.
+Credit will only be granted for course work deemed to be substantially equivalent to Cal Lutheran courses.

 Currently enrolled students who plan to transfer additional credits from another institution must have prior approval by the Registrar.